KxSystems/kx-vscode/README.md

 1. Return to VS Code and execute q code against the data in your scratchpad.

 ![Populate Scratchpad](https://github.com/KxSystems/kx-vscode/blob/main/img/populate-scratchpad.png?raw=true)

+#### Reset scratchpad

+When you have a connected Insights connection you can clear your scratchpad memory removing all data and reseting all variables in it

+This can be done by either:

+- Right-clicking inside a scratchpad and choosing Reset from the menu

+- Open a VSCode command prompt (CMD+SHIFT+P) and type in 'reset scratchpad'

 ## View results